 Waterproof foundations can take quite a beating.
 Not only can they withstand the elements, but they can be used for all skin types.
 They’re available in both cream and liquid forms, and they’re available in countless different shades.

 They don’t provide as elegant a finish as most foundations, but they offer so many other benefits that we’ll give them a pass.

 The stick foundation has been around for ages, but it’s notorious for producing that dreaded cakey look.
 Don’t worry though, with the right product and tools and you can totally make stick foundations work for you!

 Stick foundations are usually heavier than regular foundation, so they can give you medium to full coverage.
 Most women make the mistake of applying the stick foundation directly on your skin, but you can have more control of your coverage if you use a brush or sponge (plus, this helps you avoid nasty bacteria build-up on your product).

 Most stick foundations have a thick formulation, so it’s important to pick the right shade because you may have trouble blending.
 It also works best for normal or oily skin types.

 With its cylindrical packaging, it’s so easy to pack in your purse.
 Bonus: it can also double up as a concealer!

 Check out what Lisa Eldridge has to say about choosing the right makeup foundation type for you:

 The search for the perfect foundation doesn’t just start and end with color matching, you need to find out what formulation works best for your skin type and what sort of texture is best suited.
-I hope this post has helped you understand what different sort of makeup foundation types do to your skin and eventually bring you closer to your holy grail foundation, well, for this season, at least.
+I hope this post has helped you understand the different types of foundation, what they do to your skin, and eventually bring you closer to your holy grail foundation—well, for this season, at least.

 What do you think is the best makeup foundation type for your skin?
 Let me know in the comments below; if you already know your skin type and is puzzled at creating a flawless look, check out this tip for dry skin application.